William C. Rogers III

-Early life and career prior to 1988
+Early life and career before 1988

-Rogers was born on December 13, 1938 in Fort Worth, Texas, and grew up in San Antonio, Texas.
-His father, William C. Rogers II, was a United States Navy psychologist during World War II.
-He has a younger brother who was paralyzed in an automobile accident, leaving him in a wheelchair.
-Rogers majored in psychology at Baylor University and earned a master's degree in history from Trinity University in San Antonio.
+Rogers was born on December 13, 1938 in Fort Worth, Texas, and was raised in San Antonio, Texas.
+His father, William C. Rogers II, served as a psychologist in the United States Navy during World War II.
+Rogers had a younger brother who was paralyzed in an automobile accident and used a wheelchair.

+Rogers majored in psychology at Baylor University and later earned a master's degree in history from Trinity University in San Antonio.
 He taught high school science for two years before entering Officer Candidate School.